chinamike65/hugo-tuolesi/content/book3/book3en.md

 The corresponding result will come to them."

-The Three Jewels are the most profound blessing fields in the world.
-Therefore, no matter how you respect the Three Jewels, you will feel the respect of all beings for you and gain the respect of others.
+The Three Jewels are the most profound merit fields in the world.
+Therefore, the more you respect the Three Jewels, the more you will feel the respect of all beings for you and gain the respect of others.

 (2) Practice after taking refuge in the Three Jewels